If weed is properly stored and dried it will not go bad.

 - Buy your weed from a licensed producer or a reputable dispensary

-- Store it in an airtight jar at home
+- Store it in an airtight mason jar at home

 By doing so, you will be always consuming high grade, fresh product with perfectly balanced taste and potency.